Peter Sterry: Views

 Described as a 'Platonizing Puritan', an 'Origenian universalist,' as well as a Behmenist (despite disagreeing with Böhme on much), he was a follower of leading Cambridge Platonist Benjamin Whichcote.
 As a mystic, he spoke of 'hidden music'.
 A millenarian, he expected in the early 1650s the Second Coming shortly, with 1656 a decisive year.

 He with William Erbery 'had difficulty in distinguishing themselves from Ranters'; but he wrote against Ranter 'errors'.
 He was a sympathiser with early Quakerism, and preached in their defence when James Nayler was under attack by MPs at the parliament of 1656.

 Robin Parry summarizes: "In many ways Sterry is an anomaly—a Puritan who was a lover of the arts and poetry, a Platonist who was a theological determinist, a deeply rational mystic, and a Calvinist universalist."

-The following excerpt exemplifies Sterry's thought and style quite well:The divine love covers all things with the divine loveliness and beauty of the universal harmony, which is the righteousness of God in Christ, the first, the fairest image of the invisible God, in which every other image of God stands, as in the original, the all-comprehending glory.
+The following excerpt exemplifies Sterry's thought and style:The divine love covers all things with the divine loveliness and beauty of the universal harmony, which is the righteousness of God in Christ, the first, the fairest image of the invisible God, in which every other image of God stands, as in the original, the all-comprehending glory.